unstoppabledomains/resolution/README.md

 - [Error Handling](README.md#error-handling)
 - [Free advertising for integrated apps](README.md#free-advertising-for-integrated-apps)

+> ⚠️ We are no longer offering .coin support.
+Please check our [blog post](url) for more details.

 Resolution is a library for interacting with blockchain domain names.
 It can be used to retrieve
 [payment addresses](https://unstoppabledomains.com/features#Add-Crypto-Addresses),